wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-jp.md

 <details>
 <summary>⚠️Preprocessing：inject SSN,UUID,ROM,MLB (click for details)</summary>
 There were lots of people who install MacOS without injecting his "SSN,UUID,ROM,MLB" at frist,and that caused Apple service of his apple id blocked.
-So,I made some changes that if you dont inject your "SSN,UUID,ROM,MLB" at frist,you can boot your hackintosh or installing-processing.
+So,I made some changes that if you dont inject your "SSN,UUID,ROM,MLB" at frist,you cant boot your hackintosh or installing-processing.
 Google how to do it by yourself.
 But I provide a config editor: